 Fall protection seems like an obvious safety precaution, yet OSHA violations regarding it are staggeringly high.
 Falls account for the highest number of fatalities at construction sites and could often be avoided by constructing guard rails for platforms and making sure floor holds are covered.
 Safety nets or fall arrest systems should always be used for workers at high elevations, and all workers should be properly trained regarding safe practices while working at heights.

 Ladders and stairways at construction sites are also common sources of OSHA violations.
 The correct type of ladder should always be used for a particular task, and they should be inspected regularly for defects or damage.
 Ladders should never be loaded beyond maximum intended load and metallic ones should not be used around electric power lines.
 Stairways need to remain free of debris and obstructions, must be well-lit, and should always be inspected for slippery conditions.

 Information and communication are important for any workplace, but especially a construction site.
 OSHA standards set how workers should be informed about proper safety precautions and educated on how to handle potentially dangerous substances or use powerful machinery.
 Violations regarding proper education and information are all too common and can result in workers unknowingly acting in dangerous ways.

-If you or someone you love has been injured at a construction site due to New York OSHA violations, then call Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353.
+If you or someone you love has been injured at a construction site due to New York OSHA violations, then call Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353.
 Tell us about your situation and we can help you understand your options.